 - The topics will only be disclosed, and decided upon, immediately prior to preparation time.

 - Teams should prepare their debates within a predetermined time limit of one hour, without the assistance of their coaches.

 - There will be 5 rounds of debates.
 At the conclusion of those rounds the top 4 teams will debate in the Semi-Finals.
 Should there be a number of teams with an equal number of wins, then the 4 Semi-Finalists will be decided at the discretion of the adjudicators in consultation with the State Debating Coordinator.

 - The Primary Schools State Debating Championships Trophy is awarded to the State Champion Regional Team.

 - Medallions are awarded to team members of both teams competing in the State Final.

 - Certificates are awarded to all participants.

-You can see a list of past winners of the competition by clicking here, and you can watch the 2017 final below by either clicking play, or if you prefer you can click here and you'll be taken to Vimeo to watch the debate.
+You can check out the list of past state champions by clicking here, and you can watch the 2019 final below or if you prefer go to Vimeo to watch the debate.
 There you'll have more options like being able to download the video or jump between speakers by clicking on their times.
 Congratulations again to these debaters and everyone who made the competition such a success.